edmamerto/minbootcamp/README.md

 ```
 $ docker run -d -p 80:5000 minbootcamp
 ```
-Check your browser in your laptop browse this address
+In your laptop browser go to
 ```
 127.0.0.1:8080
 ```